Locating-dominating partitions for some classes of graphs: Maximal Outerplanar graphs

 \begin{proof} Let $G$ be a mop of order $n\ge 4$.
 We will use induction on $n$.
 Let $v_1v_2v_3\ldots v_nv_1$ be the vertices on the outer face of $G$, listed in order.
 If $n=4$, then by Observation~\ref{obs1}, without loss of generality, assume that $v_1$ is adjacent to $v_2,v_3$, and $v_4$ in $G$.
 Since $G$ is a mop, $v_2v_4\notin E(G)$.
 Then $\{v_1,v_2\}$ and $\{v_3,v_4\}$ are LD-sets of $G$.
 If $n=5$, then by Observation~\ref{obs1}, without loss of generality, assume that $v_1$ is adjacent to $v_2,v_3,v_4$, and $v_5$ in $G$.
 Since $G$ is a mop, $v_2v_4, v_2v_5, v_3v_5\notin E(G)$.
 Then $\{v_1,v_2,v_5\}$ and $\{v_3,v_4\}$ are LD-sets of $G$.
 So assume that $n\ge 6$.

 Let $T$ be the tree associated with the mop $G$, where $T$ is rooted at a leaf $w$.
 Since $T$ has at least two leaves, there exists a leaf other than $w$, say $y$.
 Since $n\ge 6$, $|V(T)|\ge 4$.
 Let $x$ be the parent of $y$ in $T$.
-We define $T_x$ as the subtree of $T$ that is rooted at the vertex $x$ (see Figure~\ref{fig:paras_1}(a)).
+We define $T_x$ as the subtree of $T$ that is rooted at the vertex $x$.
+Since the maximum degree of $T$ is at most 3, $x$ has at most two children in $T$.
+In the following, we consider two cases based on the number of children of $x$.